ember-fastboot/ember-cli-fastboot/README.md

 ```

 The above configuration will be available in Node via the `FastBoot.config()` function.
 Therefore, in order to get the above config, the addon/app can call `FastBoot.config('<engine-name>')`.

-## Known Limitations

-While FastBoot is under active development, there are several major
-restrictions you should be aware of.
-Only the most brave should even
-consider deploying this to production.

 ### No `didInsertElement`